phucnguyen81/jeran/src/main/resources/exercies.md

 between January 1, 1990, and December 31, 1994; use subqueries here.

 ### Excercise 6.11
 Get the numbers of the teams of which the player with the name Parmenter and initial R is captain; in this example, we assume that there are no two players with the same name and initials.

-### Example 10.4
-For each team that is captained by a player resident in Eltham, get the team number and the number of matches that has been played for that team.

-### Example 10.5
-Get each different penalty amount, followed by the number of times that the amount occurs, in the PENALTIES table, and also show the result of that amount multiplied by the number.

 ### Exercise 10.4
 For each team that has played in the first division, give the team number, the number of matches, and the total number of sets won.

+### Exercise 10.5
+For each combination of wonlost sets, get the number of matches won.

+### Exercise 10.9
+For each team, get the team number, the division, and the total number of sets won.